jorexdeveloper/java-utils/ScientificCalculator/README.md

 ```java
 public static final String evaluateToWords (String expression, int roundTo)
 ```
-Similar to the above method but returns the answer in words using `Hiculator.DELIMETER_DEFAULT` the default delimeter/separator for the words, and format `NumberToWord.FORMAT_DEFAULT` as the output format of the answer.
+Similar to the above method but returns the answer in words using `Hiculator.DELIMETER_DEFAULT` as the default delimeter/separator for the words, and format `NumberToWord.FORMAT_DEFAULT` as the output format of the answer.

 ```java
 public static final String evaluateToWords (String expression, int roundTo, int format)
 ```
 Similar to the above methods, allowing a constant (one of the below) to specify the output format of the words in the answer.

-Use any of the constants in class `jorex.programs.ntw.NumberToWord` below to specify the format above.
+Use any of the constants in the class `jorex.programs.ntw.NumberToWord` below to specify the format above.

 ```java
 public static final int FORMAT_DEFAULT
 ```
 Specifies all output to be converted to lower case.
-If no format is specified, this is the default output format of the words.
+If no format or a wrong format is specified, this is the default output format of the words.

 ```java
 public static final int FORMAT_ALL_UPPERCASE